Mondotrasho/LLM-Tabular-benchmarking-code/README.md

-# LLaMA-Based Classification with Logging & Benchmarking
+# LLaMA-Based Tabular Data Classification with Logging & Benchmarking

 This repository contains a Python script for benchmarking classification performance using both LLaMA-based large language models (LLMs) and traditional methods (e.g., Logistic Regression).
 The code includes: